kcghost/CAH-Builder/README.md

 * gawk
 * inkscape
 * xmlstarlet
-* 'Nimbus Sans L Bold' font (very close to the Helvetica font used on the actual cards)
+* 'Nimbus Sans L Bold' font (very close to the Helvetica font used on the CAH cards)

 On Ubuntu just run:
 ```